Impacts of peer tutoring on academic performance

 Q: How does student feedback influence the design and improvement of academic support programs?

 A: Student feedback plays a crucial role in shaping the design and ongoing improvement of academic support programs.
 By listening to student voices, educators and program designers can gain valuable insights into what students find helpful or challenging within these programs.
-This feedback allows for adjustments to be made that better align with student needs, preferences, and learning styles.
+This feedback allows for adjustments to be made that better align with student needs, preferences, and student needs.
 For instance, if students express that they prefer more interactive tutoring sessions over traditional lecture-based ones, the program can evolve to include more of these interactive elements.
 Incorporating student voice ensures that the programs remain relevant and effective in supporting student success.

 Q: What common barriers do students encounter when accessing academic support services, and how can institutions address these challenges?